pdidev/pdi/pdi/docs/Specification_tree_ref.md

 * the value associated to the `buffersize` key represents the overall size of the tuple including potential padding, if omitted, the minimum size that fits all elements is used,
-* the value associated to the `members` key lists all elements of the tuple,
+* the value associated to the `elements` key lists all elements of the tuple,
 * keys that start with `+` represent attributes, the associated value can be anything (**scalar**, **sequence** or **mapping**).